aeternity/protocol/GOSSIP.md

 List of constants with their current default values:

-- Maximum number of outbound connections: 10
+- Maximum number of outbound connections: `10`
-- Soft maximum number of inbound connections: 100
+- Soft maximum number of inbound connections: `100`
-- Number of buckets in the verified pool: 2^8 (256)
+- Number of buckets in the verified pool: `2^8` (`256`)
-- Number of peer per verified buckets: 2^5 (32)
+- Number of peer per verified buckets: `2^5` (`32`)
-- Number of buckets in the unverified pool: 2^10 (1024)
+- Number of buckets in the unverified pool: `2^10` (`1024`)
-- Number of peer per unverified buckets: 2^6 (64)
+- Number of peer per unverified buckets: `2^6` (`64`)
-- Maximum number of duplicated peers in the unverified pool: 8
+- Maximum number of duplicated peers in the unverified pool: `8`
-- Probability of adding a Nth duplicated reference of an existing peer to the unverified pool: '1/2^N'
+- Probability of adding a Nth duplicated reference of an existing peer to the unverified pool: `1/2^N`
-- Period of verified peer random peer check when the maximum number of verified connections has been reached: 60 seconds
+- Period of verified peer random peer check when the maximum number of verified connections has been reached: `60 seconds`
 - Period of new peer connection up to the maximum number of verified
-connections: 20 seconds.
+connections: `min(30, 2^(OUTBOUND_CONNECTION_COUNT - 1)) seconds`.
-- Gossip ping frequency: 120 seconds
+- Gossip ping frequency: `120 seconds`
-- Maximum time to get a ping from an inbound connection: 30 seconds
+- Maximum time to get a ping from an inbound connection: `30 seconds`
-- Maximum time without activity (besides gossip) for inbound connections less than 90 seconds old: 30 seconds
+- Maximum time without activity (besides gossip) for inbound connections less than 90 seconds old: `30 seconds`
-- Maximum time without activity (besides gossip) for all connections: 180 seconds
+- Maximum time without activity (besides gossip) for all connections: `180 seconds`
-- Number of unverified buckets selected based on the source address group: 64
+- Number of unverified buckets selected based on the source address group: `64`
-- Number of unverified sub-buckets selected based on the peer address group: 4
+- Number of unverified sub-buckets selected based on the peer address group: `4`
-- Number of verified buckets selected based on peer address group: 8
+- Number of verified buckets selected based on peer address group: `8`

 With these default values: